How to Edit Your Shopify robots.txt File (And Hide Your Pages From Google)

 Let me explain.

-(but if you want to skip my explanation and just learn how to hide your Shopify pages from search engines, click here)
+(but if you want to skip my explanation and just learn how to edit your robots.txt file, click here)

 Shopify Robots Txt